Goodnight Kiwi: The third Goodnight Kiwi (1980-1994)

+TVNZ 6 and 7 (2007-2012)

-There was a slight variation of the ending - from 1989 onwards, the Goodnight Kiwi was only seen on Channel 2 (TV1 adopted its own closedown sequence, featuring the National Anthem) and ended with a voiceover stating "it's goodnight from Channel 2" and displaying the Channel 2 logo.
-On October 19th of 1994, the last Goodnight Kiwi was broadcast on TV2.
-On the next day, TVNZ started to broadcast for 24 hours on both TV1 and TV2, so there was no need to use the Goodnight Kiwi cartoon anymore.
-So it retired.
-The Goodnight Kiwi clip was used from 1980 to 1994 in its "first era".
-Later TVNZ revived the Goodnight Kiwi cartoon in 2007 and used to end programming on TVNZ 6 because the channel did not broadcast for 24 hours.
+Later TVNZ revived The Goodnight Kiwi cartoon in 2007 and used to end programming on TVNZ 6 because the channel did not broadcast for 24 hours.
 The only difference between the original and the TVNZ 6 version was that the cartoon was displayed in 16:9, instead of 4:3, with some parts being cropped.
-There was also a lower third, which displayed at the end of the cartoon.
+There was also a lower third, which was displayed at the end of the cartoon.
 Lower third displayed: "Goodnight from TVNZ 6".

-This same cartoon was also used for TVNZ 7, which displayed this same version as TVNZ 6, but with lower third saying: "Goodbye from TVNZ 7".
-There was also a small alteration later, saying: "Goodnight from TVNZ 7".
-The Goodnight Kiwi was the last video ever played on this channel, as TVNZ 7 died with Kiwi's carry on June 30, 2012.
+This same cartoon was also used for TVNZ 7, which displayed this same version as TVNZ 6, but with a lower third saying: "Goodnight from TVNZ 7".
+There was also a small alteration later on its final day, saying: "Goodbye from TVNZ 7".
+The Goodnight Kiwi was the last video ever played on this channel, as TVNZ 7 pulled the plug on June 30, 2012.